shbrainard/OneMapTools/README.md

 # OneMapTools
-Tools for preparing a VCF file for use in the OneMap pipeline
+Tools for preparing a VCF file for use in the OneMap pipeline.
+Accepts arguments in standard java.util.Properties format, i.e., one per line: <argumentName>=<argumentValue>.

  *Required values:*
  1) ```female_parent```: ID of the female parent, as encoded in the VCF file